 It’s bad enough losing your passport while you’re at home, but what happens if you lose it while you’re travelling in another country?
 If you’ve ever gone through the experience, you know how frightening that can be.
 A fantastic trip can quickly turn into a real-life nightmare.
 It’s hard not to panic, but try to remain calm.

 The good news is that losing your passport or having it stolen while abroad is a hassle, but it certainly doesn’t mean you’re stuck in a foreign country forever.
+Follow these steps to prevent a major interruption to your well-laid travel plans:

-Report It missing immediately
+Report it missing immediately

 Whether you’re home or travelling to European destinations abroad, be sure to report your lost passport immediately.
 If you’re travelling and it was stolen, contact the local police department and file a report; you may be able to do this online rather than waiting around at a local police station.
 When your passport is lost, in theory, it should be useless to anyone due to the security measures built in, but unfortunately, that’s not the case as passports are routinely used for illegal activity.
 They’re like “gold” to criminals – while many lost passports end up being destroyed or tossed away, some do end up in the hands of criminal gangs.